-The likelihood is that all254255_4204 of us will have read a translated book at some point of our lives, even if it was just a fairytale in our younger years.
+The likelihood is that all of us will have read a translated book at some point of our lives, even if it was just a fairytale in our younger years.
 We often discuss translation, and ‘transcreation’, with our clients and fellow translators.
 This is because, as readers, we tend to spend little time thinking about the challenges a translator may have faced when trying to translate the text we are inwardly digesting.

 It is far from reassuring that Daniel Hahn, director of the British Centre for Literary Translation, has described translation as ‘impossible’.
 But why is it this hard to transfer a story from one language into another?
 As translators, many of us are accustomed to the widely held assumption that speaking another language makes us naturally able to translate or interpret from that language into our native tongue.
 The reality is far from this.